Lochki02/secure-protocol/README.md

 ## How does it work???

 This Secure protocol is a fork of [@Openzeppelin/Ownable.sol](https://github.com/OpenZeppelin).
 We added the interaction with the merkle tree method to enhance the security of the ownership.
-By creating hashed mnemonic phrases off-chain we create a key based system to define roles of owner and collaborators, by default the merkletree should contain 2 keys:
+By creating hashed mnemonic phrases off-chain we create a key based system to define roles of owner and collaborators, by default the merkletree should contain 2 keys:<br>
   **1-** The private key only usable by the owner.
   **2-** A second key to be shared with your collaborators, of course this key is limited compared to the first one.
 With this standard the ownership of the contract is managed in a more agile and secure way.
 It is also less expansive to share ownership